HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 Hyperspeedcube is a modern, beginner-friendly 3D and 4D Rubik's cube simulator with customizable mouse and keyboard controls and advanced features for speedsolving.
 It's been used to break numerous speedsolving records.

+If you're new to hypercubing, you might want to read the [FAQ](hyperspeedcube/faq.md).

 ## Download

 Download v1.0.2: